simatic-ax/learning-path/03_hardware_configuration/slides/slides.md

       <li>Add the components hwc, hwld</li>
       <li>Insert assemblies via packages and gsd</li>
       <li>Create the template of a PLC from the hardware support packages and perform the setup of the security functions</li>
-      <li>Create a template for a profinet module from a GSDML.
-Set Placeholders in the template e.g. for the name.
+      <li>Create a template for a PROFINET module from a GSDML.
+Set placeholders in the template e.g. for the name.
 Apply and parameterize the template.</li>
-      <li>Create also the topology connection for the profinet module.</li>
+      <li>Create also the topology connection for the PROFINET module.</li>
       <li>Create your own scripts in the apax yml for loading / user management and hardware diagnostics.</li>
-      <li>Load your hardware configuratin and compare online with offline.</li>
+      <li>Load your hardware configuration and compare online with offline.</li>
     </ul>
     <br>
     <br>
     <ol>
-        <p>The links to the following tool on the AX page are also helpful:</p>
+        <p>The links to the following tools on the AX page are also helpful:</p>
         <ul>
             <a href="https://console.simatic-ax.siemens.io/docs/plc-info">PLC Info to Start / Stop PLC over CLI</a>
         </ul>